Our Team

 HELMI SUOMINEN

-Helmi Suominen is a fifth year medical student at the Tampere University.
+Helmi Suominen is a sixth year medical student at the Tampere University.
 She has worked previously as a research assistant in Tampere University Hospital and Finnish Clinical Biobank Tampere during the summer 2020.

 She is currently working towards her PhD degree in Obstetrics and Gynecology.
 Her studies are evaluating the role different of T-cell markers as other serological responses in persistent genital and oral HPV- infections between the mothers and their children among the Finnish Family HPV study.